JSQLParser/JSqlParser/README.md

 ## Discussion

-Please provide feedback on https://github.com/JSQLParser/JSqlParser/issues/677, about removing bracket identifier quotation to support array processing.
+Please provide feedback on:

+* https://github.com/JSQLParser/JSqlParser/issues/677, about removing bracket identifier quotation to support array processing.
+* Is there any need for a Java 7 JSqlParser build, or can we move on to at least Java 8?

 ## News
 * Released version **2.0** of JSqlParser